-Before enrolling in the SPCE 638 Field-Based Experience in Applied Behavior Analysis, you must have completed the following courses with a final grade of “B” or higher:
+Before enrolling in the SPCE 683 Field-Based Experience in Autism, you must have completed the following courses with a final grade of “B” or higher:

 - SPCE 609 Introduction to Applied Behavior Analysis (3 credits)

-The courses cannot be combined in the same semester and the sequence of the courses must be planned with your advisor Bonnie Krupa.
+The sequence of the courses must be planned with your advisor.